Xyzic/INFO407/README.md

 # INFO407
-Class resources repository for INFO 407 at UIUC
+Class resources repository for INFO 407 - Introduction to Programming for Data Science in Python at UIUC

-Most materials are made by the previous course staff with some exceptions that are listed below:
+eBook text files are from Project Gutenberg csv files are from previous semesters and are publicly anonymous datasets Python script files are a mix of created scripts with snippets from public domain code

+This repository should be transferred over as course instructors shift.